Get inside of the local culture

-Learn how a date molasses is produced!
-Date molasses is another term for date syrup, which is frequently called molasses since it has a dark color and a thick consistency of sugar molasses.
-It is frequently used as a sweetener in Middle Eastern recipes.
+Date molasses is another term for date syrup, which is frequently called molasses since it has the dark color and thick consistency of sugar molasses.
+It isfrequently used as a sweetener in Middle Eastern recipes.

 Revenues are donated to the local community and needy people.

 The Camp is set in a spectacular tranquil setting in the Beidha area (also known as Little Petra); 14 km north of Petra’s archaeological site, beautifully surrounded by majestic towering rocks with rare 2,000-year-old rocks; lit at night.
 Upon arrival at the camp entrance guests would be greeted by the sound of el-Shabbabeh (flute) echoing in a distance & once they enter the main area, they would be greeted by a roaring campfire centered in the middle along with lively Bedouin music mainly el-Oud (oriental guitar) & el-Tableh (oriental drum).
 Bedouin women would present the tradition of kohl making.
 Guests will try authentic Shraak bread baking and they may watch the Bedouins dig out the traditional Zarb and many more.
 After dinner under the tents, the Bedouins would invite the guests to dance along around the campfire, etc.

 One of the most original bars in the world, Cave Bar is set in a cave tomb carved by the Nabataeans in the 1st century BC.
 The tomb is one of a few located just outside the Petra site, in what is now Wadi Musa, the town that developed at the entrance of Petra.